skysometric/cartridge-tilt/README.md

 # Cartridge Tilt

-You can either run main.lua with Lua or as an executable Bash script, like so:
+You can either run main.lua with Lua or as an executable script, like so:

 ```bash
 # Run with Lua